kopo4eweb/media-for-wiki/README.md

 # media-for-wiki
-Media files for used wiki pages
+Media files for use to wiki pages